mnicosia99/dsci550-team/homework3/READ_ME.md

     Final Images after OCR using Tesseract per day of month:
     Longcat_2000px_images
+    map_plotting - Contains the code that pasred the NER results for LOC and GPE references and looked up geolocation data and plotted on map including the number of times a reference was made per day.

     Text Extraction for three news sources into .txt formats per day of month: aljazeera_text